 Siobhán, Business Teacher – Empowering Students with iPad

 Jean, Deputy Principal – Making school device purchase affordable

 Mark, Trinity Student – Preparing students future skills

 Michelle Cahill, Parent – Helping my child access learning

 Shane, Student – Making learning easier with iPad

 Jean, Deputy Principal – Support for your school device programme

 Get Affordable School Technology

-To learn more about leasing devices via Wriggle’s ACCESS program or for support or guidance on rolling out technology in your school, contact a member of our experienced team.
+To learn more about Wriggle’s flexible technology payment plans for schools or for support or guidance on rolling out technology in your school, contact a member of our experienced team.